Ripjetski6502/A8CLibrary/README.md

 Version 1.40 brings GList() which is a list selection input control.

+Version 1.42 brings fix ti GList() navigation to make more sense, adding GUPPER to GInput() to force uppercase text, and adds remaining A-Z keycodes in primary header file.

 License: GNU General Public License v3.0

 See the LICENSE file for full license information.